 Figure 9-1002x—STA Control field format for the Reconfiguration Multi-Link element

-The Link ID subfield is as defined in 9.4.1.75 (Link ID Info field) and specifies a value that uniquely identifies the link that the reported AP is operating on.
+The Link ID subfield is as defined in 9.4.1.75 (Link ID Info field) and specifies a value that uniquely identifies the link (#15950) for which the information is being provided in the corresponding Per-STA Profile subelement.

 …

-The Operation Update Type subfield is set to indicate the type of multi-link operation update in the Multi- Link Operation Update Request frame for the link indicated by the Link ID subfield as per Table 9-401k (Operation Update Type subfield encoding).
+The (#15951)Reconfiguration Operation Type subfield is set to indicate the type of multi-link reconfiguration operation for the link indicated by the Link ID subfield as per Table 9-401k ( Reconfiguration Operation Type subfield encoding).

-Table 9-401k—Operation Update Type subfield encoding
+Table 9-401k— (#15951)Reconfiguration Operation Type subfield encoding